rmcafee/discord_ex/README.md

 	User.guilds(connection)

-If you like going the longer route and obatin your token - you can use resources like this:
+If you like going the longer route and obtained your token already - you can use resources like this:

 	# Create a connection
 	token = "<your-token>"